Nicolas Winding Refn: Personal life

-Refn is married to actress Liv Corfixen, and together they have two daughters, Lola and Lizzielou.
-Corfixen wrote and directed a documentary entitled My Life Directed by Nicolas Winding Refn, which chronicles the "behind the scenes" experience of shooting Only God Forgives when the entire family had to be relocated to Thailand.
+Refn married actress Liv Corfixen, and together they have two daughters, Lola and Lizzielou.
+The two acted alongside their mother, Liv, in Refn's 2022 short film Touch of Crude.
+In 2023, in the weeks between discovering that a valve in his heart was broken and the surgery that would save his life, "he made peace with his wife" and the couple split.
+Corfixen wrote and directed a documentary entitled My Life Directed by Nicolas Winding Refn, which chronicles the "behind the scenes" experience of shooting Only God Forgives when the entire family relocated to Thailand.
 The documentary has received positive reviews after premiering at Fantastic Fest and Beyond Fest.
 The soundtrack for the documentary is also composed entirely by Cliff Martinez, with the last track "Disconnected" composed, written and sung by Julian Winding, Refn's nephew.

 After making the movie Fear X, Refn was heavily in debt.
 The story of his recovery is recorded in the documentary Gambler, directed by Phie Ambo.

 At the 2011 Cannes Film Festival, Refn said that he was repulsed by the controversial remarks by Lars von Trier about Adolf Hitler, calling them unacceptable.

+At the 2026 Cannes Film Festival Refn revealed he temporarily died for 25 minutes and was brought back to life in 2023 saying “That changes you, when I was brought back by electricity...[n]ow that I’m alive again, I only have 25 years left of my life to live.
+But I’m going to make damn use of that to live life to the fullest.”